hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 $$

 As $\text{MultiToSingle}$ is an isomorphism, its invert $\text{SingleToMulti}$ is *mathematically* well-defined.
-Here is a self-contained formula for
+Following is a self-contained formula for
 $\text{MultiToSingle}$ and $\text{SingleToMulti}$:

 $$